The Visit (2015 American film): Plot

 Becca and Tyler call Loretta, begging her to come and collect them.
-After viewing the footage, Loretta panics and tells Becca and Tyler that the people they are staying with are not their grandparents.
+Loretta asks where their grandparents are, and Tyler points the laptop's webcam out the window to show her they are in the backyard.
+Loretta panics and tells Becca and Tyler that the people they are staying with are not their grandparents.
 The teenagers attempt to escape and discover Stacy's body hanging from a tree.
 The "grandparents" find the children and force them to play Yahtzee.
-Later, Becca sneaks into the basement and finds the decomposed corpses of their real grandparents, along with uniforms from the psychiatric hospital at which they worked, revealing that Nana and Pop Pop are actually escaped patients.
+Later, Becca sneaks into the basement and finds the decomposed corpses of their real grandparents, along with uniforms from the psychiatric hospital at which they worked, revealing that Nana and Pop Pop are actually escaped patients who murdered the grandparents and stole their identities.
 Pop Pop grabs Becca and imprisons her in his bedroom with Nana, who tries to attack her in a psychotic fit.
 He then torments the germophobic Tyler by smearing his face with his soiled diaper.
 Following a struggle, Becca fatally stabs Nana with a glass shard from a broken mirror, then runs to the kitchen and attacks Pop Pop.
 As Pop Pop gains the upper hand, Tyler knocks him to the floor and kills him by repeatedly bashing his head with the refrigerator door.
 The teens escape outside, where they are met by their mother and police officers.

 In the aftermath, Becca asks Loretta about what happened between her and her parents.
 Loretta reflects that she had a major argument with them, during which she hit her mother and was then struck by her father.
 Loretta then left home and ignored their attempts to contact her.
 Loretta concludes that reconciliation was always possible had she wanted it.
 She advises her children not to resent their father for abandoning them, and Becca decides to include footage of her father in their documentary after stating earlier that she would not do so.